vinkrish/DataStructure-Algorithm-Snippets_Java/README.md

 java p[options] class [args]
 ```

+## Maven

+Tool used for building and managing any Java-based project.

+### groupId

+It identify your project uniquely across all projects, It has to follow the package name rules.

+eg: org.apache.maven

+A good way to determine the granularity of the groupId is to use the project structure.
+That is, if the current project is a multiple module project, it should append a new identifier to the parent's groupId.

+eg: org.apache.maven.plugins

+### artifactId

+It is the name of the jar without version.

+eg: maven

 ## AOP

 - Join Point represents the effective execution of a method where the aspect will be applied.